How to Leave Your Assets to the Next Generation

 If you have minor children, you may need to have both a will and a trust.
 A will designates guardians, while a trust can help manage your assets and distribute them to your beneficiaries according to your wishes.

 As you’re making this important decision, it’s wise to consult with your wealth manager and an experienced estate planning attorney.
-These professionals will work together to help you establish custom estate planning documents to meet your specific needs, ensuring they’re in line with your overall financial plan and goals for the future.
+These professionals will work together to help you establish custom estate planning documents to meet your specific needs, helping ensure they’re in line with your overall financial plan and goals for the future.